 Chi is your life force, the energy that flows through you and through everything.
 It is that which gives you life.

-The concept of chi (also spelt Qi) has its roots in Traditional Chinese Medicine (TCM) and Martial Arts.
-But the idea of a vital life force energy and its role in our health can be found in many cultures.
+The concept of chi (also spelt Qi) has its roots in Traditional Chinese Medicine (TCM) and Martial Arts but the idea of a vital life force energy and its role in our health can be found in many cultures.
 For example, in yoga and Ayurveda we describe this life force as Prana.

-Chi energy moves through the body like breath and blood and is nourished by a healthy diet, enough sleep and movement practices, however its qualities go beyond the physical or tangible.
+Chi energy moves through the body like breath and blood and is nourished by a healthy diet, enough sleep and movement practices.
+However its qualities go beyond the physical or tangible.
+It can be described as the purest energy that arises out of consciousness, awareness, stillness – through you into your body and all expressions of life.

-Chi in short can be described as the essence of your true self.
+In short, chi is the essence of your true self.

-Chi is the bridge between physical form and pure awareness
+The bridge between physical form and pure awareness

 Chi energy is like a bridge between your form, which is your body, your thoughts, emotions, sensations, and the formless which is your essence, consciousness, awareness.
+In a way, when we trace chi back from form to formless, this is the journey of being on the spiritual path.

+First there is the body, thoughts, emotions, sensations etc. which could all be described as chi having come into form.
 Then as part of your spiritual practice you learn to stop identifying with form and start feeling and identifying more with the inner body, with chi, pure life energy.

 Eventually, this will lead you back to your essence, which is pure awareness, the formless.